About Chongoni Rock Art Area

 Local Transportation

-Once you arrive at Chongoni Rock Art Area, local transportation options are limited.
-The best way to explore the sites is on foot, as the rock art sites are scattered throughout the area and require some hiking.
-It is recommended to wear comfortable walking shoes and bring plenty of water and sunscreen, as the sun can be intense.
+Once at Chongoni, transportation options are limited.
+The best way to explore is on foot, as the sites are scattered and require some hiking.
+Wear comfortable shoes and bring water and sunscreen, as the sun can be intense.
+Hiring a local guide is recommended for a more enriching experience, as they can provide valuable insights into the history and significance of the art.

 Summary

-– Located in Malawi, Chongoni Rock Art Area is a UNESCO World Heritage Site.
+- Chongoni Rock Art Area is a UNESCO World Heritage Site in Malawi.

-– The rock art dates back thousands of years and provides insight into the lives and beliefs of the San people.
+- The art dates back thousands of years, offering insights into the lives of the BaTwa Pygmies, Chewa, and Ngoni people.

 - The best time to visit is during the dry season, from May to October.

-– The nearest major city is Lilongwe, and it takes approximately 2-3 hours to reach Chongoni.
+- The nearest major city is Lilongwe, approximately 2-3 hours away by car or bus.